 Therefore, it is essential for researchers to have a clear understanding of how to define the specifications of our cell culture media and reagents, from serum-free or xeno-free to chemically defined, to estimate and understand the associated implications for their intended applications.
 We can support you by providing a comprehensive guideline for the characterization and qualification of our cell culture media and reagents.

 Discover and download our Media & Reagents Specification Guide

 What is the limitation for the intention of use for your products?

-Our products are intended for in vitro research use only.
+- Our standard research products are intended for in vitro research use only.

 - Our GMP-compliant and regulated media are intended for research use or further manufacturing.
 They are not intended for direct administration to humans or animals.